see more news & events

 Summer Housing may be requested through the Summer Housing Request Form for any student who is:

 Housing will only be offered in the Capital Commons Apartments, Capital University Apartments, Sheridan Avenue Apartments and Sheridan Avenue Houses.
-Those requesting placement in the Capital University Apartments must either be a current undergraduate student with a 12 month lease or enrolled in the Master of Music or Kodaly Summer Program.
-Those requesting placement in the Sheridan Avenue Apartments or Sheridan Avenue Houses must be a current undergraduate student with a 12 month lease.
+Those requesting placement in the Capital University Apartments must either be a current undergraduate student with an 12 month agreement or enrolled in the Master of Music or Kodaly Summer Program.
+Those requesting placement in the Sheridan Avenue Apartments or Sheridan Avenue Houses must be a current undergraduate student with an 12 month agreement.
 Please note, not all apartments and/or houses will be available for summer housing.

 Up to four students may be assigned to each apartment on a first come first serve basis.
 Because of limited housing there will be no single rooms available.
 Roommate requests will be honored when the request is mutual and received in writing.
 All units of the Capital Commons Apartments are non-smoking.
 The Capital Commons Apartments are two bedroom, one bath with a kitchen (pots, pans, and dishes are not provided).
 Each bedroom is furnished with a standard twin sized bed and mattress, dresser, desk, and chair.
 A computer port, wireless access, and cable TV service are provided in the apartments by the University's Information Technology department.
 Residents will need to supply their own TV and computers.
 A washing machine and dryer is also furnished for each unit, located in the basement.
 Meal Plans are not available during the summer and phone lines are not provided.